VyperGroup/aero/docs/CONTRIBUTING.md

 ### Comment-specific

 - If various comments span multiple files, add that topic to .xit.
 Don't add it to .xit otherwise.
+These are what you would call milestones.
-- Put line-specific comments on the line you are referencing (not before the line), however don't do this for object properties
+- Put line-specific comments on the line you are referencing (not before the line)
 - If the sentence is multi-lined put a period at the end, if not then don't use periods at all
 - If there is only one comment necessary for a line, put the comment after the line itself
-- If a comment concerns multiple lines, try to estimate how many lines it covers (E.g. *~4, ...*)
+- If a comment concerns multiple lines, try to estimate how many lines it covers (E.g. _~4, ..._)
 - Put the more specific comments to the issue closer to the actual LOC

 ### Miscellaneous

 - If you are concatinating more than two strings use a template string, or else just the unary operator (+)

+## FAQ

+### I want to contribute, but I don't know how the SW APIs work

+If you have ever used the Fetch API or written a server in a JS runtime, it's literally that but with an event listener for fetch, but you have to keep track of how the SW is registered and there are message channels and caching

+Don't be overwhelmed

+I recommend reading <https://developer.chrome.com/docs/workbox/service-worker-overview> and then <https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers>